HarriBellThomas/L50-ClusterEvaluation/test-plan.md

 4. Bandwidth tests with iperf(3).
 Again iterating over the potential option flags to ensure any parent NIC behaviour is exposed.
 Want to determine if different traffic classes are treated differently (ICMP, TCP, UDP).
 5. Repeat 4 with different rx-usecs values.
 6. Try to determine what the Ethernet standard being used is -- eg are we seeing 64b/66b line coding?
 Probably via manual inspection.
+7. Accurate traffic profiling.
+MoonGen may be able to be used, otherwise tcprelay or other tools if found.
+Want to see if any artefact of the Azure VLAN can be detected -- eg NIC/switch cadences.